alisdt/online_experiments_course/01_web.rst

 ---------------

 For this class, I recommend that you use Microsoft Edge, Google Chrome or Mozilla Firefox.
+I don't recommend Safari as it can have trouble with some online experiments.

 Edge
     `https://www.microsoft.com/en-us/edge <https://www.microsoft.com/en-us/edge>`_